ablimit/hadoopgis/README.md

 hadoopgis
 =========

-A spatial data warehousing system on Hadoop
+A spatial data warehousing system on Hadoop.